How to Mount Tv in a College Dorm (Easy Process + No Holes)7 min read

 Before thinking of “how to mount tv in a college dorm,” the ideal size for a dorm room is between 19 and 32 inches.

-For typical student housing, a 32-inch to 63-inch television is ideal for a living room, although the best size will depend on the size of the room.
+For typical student housing, a 32-inch to 63-inch television is ideal for a living room, although the best size will depend on the room size.

-Tools used to mount Tv in a room:
+Tools used to mount a TV in a room:

 • Stud finder